What Does Serum-Free Media Mean?

 It would appear that while there is a lack of consensus on the definition of ‘serum-free’, the term exists because scientists are looking for certain attributes in their media.The term was born from an urgent need to find an alternative to the broadly adopted FBS for cell therapy.

-A Need For An Alternative to FBS
+A Need for an Alternative to FBS

 What Are the Needs?